Freight Shipping from Laredo to Kansas City

 How much does it cost to ship freight from Laredo to Kansas City?

-Full truckload (FTL) rates from Laredo, TX to Kansas City, MO currently range from $2,376-$2,928 for a standard dry van load over the 1,105-mile route.
+Full truckload (FTL) rates from Laredo, TX to Kansas City, MO currently range $2,376-$2,928 (roughly $2.17-$2.68 per mile over 1,105 miles).
 LTL shipments typically cost $808-$1,339 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Laredo to Kansas City?